Waning Gibbous on

 Moon before descending node

-12 days after ascending node on 7 August 2087 at 01:46 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 20 August 2087 at 13:00 in ♉ Taurus.
+12 days after ascending node on 7 August 2087 at 01:46 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 20 August 2087 at 13:00 in ♉ Taurus.

 Moon before northern standstill

-10 days since the previous standstill on 9 August 2087 at 10:48 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.587°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠20.473° at the point of next northern standstill on 22 August 2087 at 16:14 in ♊ Gemini.
+10 days since the last southern standstill on 9 August 2087 at 10:48 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.587° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠20.473° at the point of next northern standstill on 22 August 2087 at 16:14 in ♊ Gemini.

 Syzygy in 8 days